annleefores/cruddur/journal/week0.md

 }
 ```

-I got this JSON code by following the event pattern setup I did during the manual configuration
+I got this JSON code by following the event pattern setup I did during the manual configuration.

 - Run this command to create an event rule.